 Depending on the embassy, you may also need to provide proof that you do not have any criminal record.
 You shall obtain the document at the relevant authorities in your country of residence (i.e. police station).
 The visa officer may require extra documents upon the visa interview.

-- Schedule an appointment for visa interview at the German embassy or consulate in your country as soon as possible.
-If you do not book an appointment before you go to the application center, they will not accept application.
-All visa applications are accepted only if you have made prior appointment.
+Schedule an appointment for a visa interview at the German embassy or consulate in your country as soon as possible.
+If you do not book an appointment before you go to the application center, they will not accept the application.
+All visa applications are accepted only if you have made prior to the appointment.

-- Pay the visa fee.
 After you pay the visa fee, you will be issued a receipt.
-Keep it since you will need it as a proof, when you collect you visa.
+Keep it since you will need it as proof when you collect your visa.

 Please apply on time for your visa for your German language course.
 Depending on the time you apply, the processing of your visa might take up to three months.

 If your visa application is rejected, most of the courses will send back the fees you paid.
 Just take care to send back to the course the documents they require.
 This includes the original letter confirming the course registration, the original letter of visa refusal and your bank details.
 However, the registration fee is not reimbursable.

 Can I Work in Germany With a Language Course Visa?

 Note that under no circumstances, you will be allowed to work in Germany under a Language Course Visa.
 However, if you hold a Student Visa, but you are attending a course as a preparation for university, then you can work for a limited number of hours.
 The student visa gives you the ‘student’ status even if you are attending a language course, which makes working legal.